 The natural limestone shoal formation between Dhanushkodi and Mannar gives the Hindutwa extremists another sacred cause apart from the mosque in Ayodhya; for Srilankans the newly invented “Rama Trail” (with built-and-painted-to-look-ancient signs and images of Ravana’s supposed period) means a huge income from religious tourism by gullible Indians.
 It is another matter that Srilankans do not look like invincible demons (except on the cricket field).
 A Srilankan blog says : “Thank God the Indians have dropped the idea of digging the canal”.
 He has a sound reason to be thankful.
 Even Tamil Nadu in India should be grateful, it earns money from religious tourism despite occasional tragedies.

 There are so many Christians in the West who still cling to the Creation theory.
-I actually met one – a British teacher in a missionary school in Dhaka – who tore up my six-year old grandson’s attempt at a ‘project’ on dinosaurs on the ground that there were no dinosaurs in the 5000 years that have passed since Creation.
-Fortunately, Indians but the few rabble rousers have learnt to adapt to the findings of science.
+I actually met one – a British teacher in a missionary school in Dhaka – who tore up my six-year old grandson’s attempt at a ‘project’ on dinosaurs on the ground that there were no dinosaurs in the 6000 years that have passed since Creation.
+Fortunately, Indians but for the few rabble rousers have learnt to adapt to the findings of science.
 Scientists like Chandrasekhar and Narilkar have put forth path-breaking theories that have guided the scientific world.
 I do not notice anyone I know – certainly not a Hindu – feeling hurt by the theory of evolution (as against the Manu theory that an egg broke into two shells –one sky and the other earth) and blocking roads and trains to subvert text books.